 Rear-end accidents are among the most common type of road collisions.
 They make up more than a quarter of car accidents.
 Suing someone over a rear-end collision depends on a number of factors.
-It’s not necessarily a done deal, and Florida rear-end collision settlement numbers aren’t all the same.
+It’s not necessarily a done deal, and Florida’s rear-ends collision settlement numbers aren’t all the same.

-It doesn’t matter who’s at fault when it comes to your personal injuries.
+It doesn’t matter who’s at fault when it comes to your West Palm Beach personal injuries.
 Your insurer covers these regardless.

 This means that in many rear-end accidents, your vehicle’s insurance policy is your primary source of financial recovery.
 The insurance company will still need to investigate to verify vehicle damage, property damage, and personal injuries.